cbunt/react-distortion/README.md

 Any missing properties of filters will be inherited from [defaultFilter](#defaultfilter), expect for [disable](#disable), which always defaults to `false`.

-Non-default filters can also be just an animation, as a shorthand for `filter: { animation: "..." }`.

 ***

 ### DistortRequiredAsProps